tthorntone/AdNauseam-Wiki/Blocking-mode:-very-easy-mode.md

 ***

+Roughly similar to using Adblock Plus with _EasyList_ only.

 This mode is more suitable for those who are little concerned about their privacy.
 Only advertisements are blocked, as per [_EasyList_ filters](https://easylist.adblockplus.org/en/).
 This mode is closer to what you get with default Adblock Plus settings (when you disable ABP's _acceptable ads_ filter list).

 ##### Characteristics